eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ##### No apply path

-Certain announcements don't provide a way to apply online.
-This information is not related to eligibility and should be under [How to apply](../how-to-apply).
+Some announcements don't provide a way to apply online.
+This information is not related to eligibility and does not belong in the Who May Apply section.
+Instead, put this information in [How to apply](../how-to-apply).
 Please provide a clear path via URL for job seekers to click on to apply on our site or find additional instructions.

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Prerequisite  | Description |